COVID-19 Resources: Keeping you safe | Vaccine Information | Visitor Policy and Hours

 Chemotherapy may be given by injection or by mouth or applied to the skin to treat LCH.

 Surgery may be used to remove LCH lesions and a small amount of nearby healthy tissue.
 Curettage is a type of surgery that uses a curette (a sharp, spoon-shaped tool) to scrape LCH cells from bone.

-Radiation therapy is a treatment that uses high-energy x-rays or other types of radiation to kill cells or keep them from growing.
+Radiation therapy is a cancer treatment that uses high-energy x-rays or other types of radiation to kill cancer cells or keep them from growing.
 External radiation therapy uses a machine outside the body to send radiation toward the area of the body with cancer.
 Ultraviolet B (UVB) radiation therapy may be given using a special lamp that directs radiation toward LCH skin lesions.

-Photodynamic therapy is a treatment that uses a drug and a certain type of laser light to kill cells.
+Photodynamic therapy is a cancer treatment that uses a drug and a certain type of laser light to kill cancer cells.
 A drug that is not active until it is exposed to light is injected into a vein.
-The drug collects more in LCH cells than in normal cells.
-For LCH, laser light is shined onto the skin and the drug becomes active and kills the LCH cells.
+The drug collects more in cancer cells than in normal cells.
+For LCH, laser light is aimed at the skin and the drug becomes active and kills the cancer cells.
 Photodynamic therapy causes little damage to healthy tissue.
 Patients who have photodynamic therapy should not spend too much time in the sun.

-In one type of photodynamic therapy, called psoralen and ultraviolet A therapy (PUVA), the patient receives a drug called psoralen and then ultraviolet radiation is directed to the skin.
+In one type of photodynamic therapy, called psoralen and ultraviolet A (PUVA) therapy, the patient receives a drug called psoralen and then ultraviolet A radiation is directed to the skin.

-Biologic therapy is a treatment that uses the patient's immune system to fight disease.
-Substances made by the body or made in a laboratory are used to boost, direct, or restore the body's natural defenses against disease.
-This type of treatment is also called biotherapy or biologic therapy.
+Immunotherapy is a treatment that uses the patient's immune system to fight cancer.
+Substances made by the body or made in a laboratory are used to boost, direct, or restore the body's natural defenses against cancer.
+This type of cancer treatment is also called biotherapy or biologic therapy.
 There are different types of immunotherapy:

 Other drug therapy